Secret report: Honduras' new top cop helped cartel move coke

 The incident raises questions about Honduras' much-touted purge of corrupt police and the reliability of the administration of President Juan Orlando Hernandez, a key U.S. ally in the war on drugs.

-On Friday, Omar Rivera, a member of the special commission that says it has purged more than 4,000 members of the National Police for reasons ranging from corruption to restructuring and voluntary retirement, said it had no information about the incident involving Aguilar Moran.
+On Friday, Omar Rivera, a member of the special commission that says it has purged more than 4,000 members of the National Police for reasons ranging from corruption to restructuring and voluntary retirement, held a press conference alongside a spokesman for the National Police.

-"We do not have in hand today any information that says Commissioner Aguilar Moran is a drug trafficker or collaborator of the drug cartels," Rivera told local reporters.
-"We are going to conduct an exhaustive investigation."
+They said the National Police did not have a document that corresponded to the number on the AP's report, something police spokesman Jair Meza had told the AP on Jan.
+15.

+But government authorities have often had difficulties in recent years locating information in police archives.
+Members of the government commission, including Rivera, have said publicly since it started its work in 2016 that the Security Ministry archives were in disarray and that some police officers assigned to the archives have worked to disappear files or wipe them clean of incriminating details.

+Rivera said the commission would again look at Aguilar, his deputy and the new police inspector general.
+"Starting today they will be subjected to a rigorous re-evaluation process to show their suitability for the positions they hold," he said.

-As Hernandez swore in his new police chief, local media reported that he said Aguilar was chosen "with the utmost confidence" and would lead "a National Police that becomes a role model for the region."
+As Hernandez swore in his new police chief last week, local media reported that he said Aguilar was chosen "with the utmost confidence" and would lead "a National Police that becomes a role model for the region."

 "We are in a process of transforming the National Police, with a huge investment of financial resources," the president said.